rdwrome/cppfa25/README.md

 - When you are absent you are responsible for the materials of the class you missed. *I will not catch you up over email,* but you may come ask me questions during my office hour *after you have reviewed the materials.*
 - Attendance the week of Finals is mandatory (see Student Handbook).
 - If you need an accommodation for this course, please see [Accessibility Resources](https://www.berklee.edu/accessibility-resources) as soon as possible.
+- If you are subject to discrimination, harassment, or sexual misconduct in the Berklee community, please do not hesitate to talk to the [Equity Office](https://www.berklee.edu/equity).